Egalitarianism: Gender equality

 The Declaration of Independence of the United States is an example of an assertion of equality of men as "All men are created equal" and the wording of men and man is a reference to both men and women, i.e., mankind.
 John Locke is sometimes considered the founder of this form.
 Many state constitutions in the United States also use the rights of man language rather than rights of person since the noun man has always been a reference to and an inclusion of both men and women.

+The Tunisian Constitution of 2014 provides that "men and women shall be equal in their rights and duties".

-Feminism is greatly informed by egalitarian philosophy, being a gender-focused philosophy of equality.
+Feminism is informed by egalitarian philosophy, being a gender-focused philosophy of equality.
 Feminism is distinguished from egalitarianism by also existing as a political and social movement.

 Social egalitarianism

-At a cultural level, egalitarian theories have developed in sophistication and acceptance during the past two hundred years.
+At a cultural level, outcome based egalitarian theories have developed during the past two hundred years.
+These are based on an end-state theory of distributive justice rather than an entitlement theory of justice.
 Among the notable broadly egalitarian philosophies are socialism, communism, social anarchism, libertarian socialism, left-libertarianism, and progressivism, some of which propound economic egalitarianism.
-Whether any of these ideas have been significantly implemented in practice remains a controversial question.
 Anti-egalitarianism or elitism is opposition to egalitarianism.

 Economic

-A very early example of equality is what might be described as outcome economic egalitarianism is the Chinese philosophy of agriculturalism which held that the economic policies of a country need to be based upon egalitarian self-sufficiency.
+An early example of equality is what might be described as outcome economic egalitarianism is the Chinese philosophy of agriculturalism which held that the economic policies of a country need to be based upon egalitarian self-sufficiency.

 In socialism, social ownership of means of production is sometimes considered to be a form of economic egalitarianism because in an economy characterized by social ownership the surplus product generated by industry would accrue to the population as a whole as opposed to a class of private owners, thereby granting each increased autonomy and greater equality in their relationships with one another.
 Although the economist Karl Marx is sometimes mistaken to be an egalitarian, Marx eschewed normative theorizing on moral principles altogether.
 Marx did have a theory of the evolution of moral principles concerning specific economic systems.

-The American economist John Roemer has put forth a new perspective of equality and its relationship to socialism.
+The American economist John Roemer has put forth a new perspective on equality and its relationship to socialism.
 Roemer attempts to reformulate Marxist analysis to accommodate normative principles of distributive justice, shifting the argument for socialism away from purely technical and materialist reasons to one of distributive justice.
 Roemer argues that according to the principle of distributive justice, the traditional definition of socialism is based on the principle that individual compensation is proportional to the value of the labor one expends in production ("To each according to his contribution") is inadequate.
 Roemer concludes that egalitarians must reject socialism as it is classically defined for equality to be realized.

+The egalitarian management style focusses on the approach to democratize power, decision-making, and responsibility and distributed them more evenly among all members of a team or organization.